On finite complete rewriting systems, finite derivation type, and automaticity for homogeneous monoids: Fundamental examples

-\begin{proof} The fact that $\overline{\gp}$ is a presentation for $M$ follows from the comments made before the statement of the lemma.
+\begin{proof} The fact that $\overline{\gp}$ is a presentation for $\m{\nonfdt}{\biauto}$ follows from the comments made before the statement of the lemma.
 By considering the (left-to-right) length-plus-lexicographic ordering on $\{a,b,c\}^*$ induced by $a>b>c$ one sees that the rewriting system $\overline{\gp}$ is noetherian.

+The set of irreducible words under this rewriting system is the set $A^* \cup c^+b^*a^*$.
+Indeed, if a irreducible word contains a symbol $c$, it cannot be to the left of a symbol from $A$, otherwise we could apply a relation $K_a$ or $K_b$.
+Moreover, if the word also contains a symbol $b$, then all symbols $a$ must be to the right of the rightmost symbol $b$, since otherwise we could use a relation of the form $\overline{C}_u$.

-Also, the set of irreducible words under this rewriting system is easily seen to be equal to the set $A^* \cup c^+b^*a^*$.
-Finally, to prove that $\overline{\gp}$ is confluent it suffices to consider all possible overlaps between left-hand sides of the rewriting rules $K_x$ ($x \in A$) and $\overline{C}_u$ ($u \in A^*$), showing that all critical peaks arising from these overlaps resolve (see \cite[Section~2]{Gray2011}).
+Finally, to prove that $\overline{\gp}$ is confluent it suffices to consider all possible overlaps between left-hand sides of the rewriting rules $K_x$ ($x \in A$) and $\overline{C}_u$ ($u \in A^*$), showing that all critical peaks arising from these overlaps resolve (see \cite[Section~2]{gray_propertiesnotinherited}).
 There are three different ways in which these rewrite rules can overlap, giving rise to three types of critical peaks, all of which can be resolved; see \fullref{Figure}{Figure_resolutions}.
 This proves that $\overline{\gp}$ is confluent and thus completes the proof of the lemma. \end{proof}

-\begin{lemma} The monoid $M$ is \biauto. \end{lemma}
+\begin{lemma} The monoid $\m{\nonfdt}{\biauto}$ is \biauto. \end{lemma}